DataDog/documentation/content/en/tracing/trace_collection/open_standards/ruby.md

 ---
-title: Ruby Open Standards
+title: Ruby OpenTracing Instrumentation
 kind: documentation
 aliases:
 - /tracing/setup_overview/open_standards/ruby
-description: 'Open Standards for Ruby'
+description: 'OpenTracing instrumentation for Ruby'
 code_lang: ruby
 type: multi-code-lang
 code_lang_weight: 20
 ---

-## OpenTracing

 To set up Datadog with OpenTracing, see the Ruby [Quickstart for OpenTracing][1] for details.

-### Configuring Datadog tracer settings
+## Configuring Datadog tracer settings

 The underlying Datadog tracer can be configured by passing options (which match `Datadog::Tracer`) when configuring the global tracer: